-Policy Monitoring and Implementation Rating The District shall invite a diverse group of District stakeholders, which may 3 include parents, students, representatives of the school food authority, educational staff (including physical education teachers), school health professionals, School Board members, members of the public, and other school administrators to provide input in the development, implementation, evaluation, and periodic review and update, if necessary, of the wellness policy.
-The Director of School Nutrition shall implement and ensure compliance with 3 the policy by ensuring the review, update, and evaluation of the policy takes place.
-Policy requirements can be found at https://dpi.wi.gov/school- nutrition/program-requirements/local-wellness-policy.
-The policy developed shall include the following items, along with any 2 additional measures deemed appropriate: 1. identify specific goals for nutrition promotion and education, physical activity, and other school-based activities that promote student wellness, with consideration for evidence-based strategies; 2. develop nutrition guidelines for all foods and beverages sold during the school day, that are consistent with Federal requirements for meal nutrition standards and smart snacks, and restricting marketing efforts to only those items that meet established guidelines; 3. develop policies pertaining to other food items in the schools, including for classroom parties, birthday snacks, or other food items not for sale, but distributed in the schools;
+Policy Mo onitoring and Implementation Rating include pa education profession school ad ict shall invite a diverse group of District stakeholders, which may arents, students, representatives of the school food authority, hal staff (including physical education teachers), school health nals, School Board members, members of the public, and other ministrators to provide input in the development, implementation, n, and periodic review and update, if necessary, of the wellness 3 The Direct the policy place.
+Pol nutrition / The policy tor of School Nutrition shall implement and ensure compliance with y by ensuring the review, update, and evaluation of the policy takes licy requirements can be found at https://dpi.wi.gov/school- /program-requirements/local-wellness-policy. y developed shall include the following items, along with any I measures deemed appropriate: 3 ac entify specific goals for nutrition promotion and education, physical ctivity, and other school-based activities that promote student ellness, with consideration for evidence-based strategies; th nu evelop nutrition guidelines for all foods and beverages sold during the school day, that are consistent with Federal requirements for meal utrition standards and smart snacks, and restricting marketing forts to only those items that meet established guidelines; in evelop policies pertaining to other food items in the schools, cluding for classroom parties, birthday snacks, or other food items ot for sale, but distributed in the schools; escribes the process and public involvement in the development of ne wellness program and initiatives.
+Public Notice e 3 students, ict shall be responsible for informing the public, including parents, and community members, on the content of and any updates to the least annually.
+In order to inform the public, the District shall include

-4. describes the process and public involvement in the development of the wellness program and initiatives.
-The District shall be responsible for informing the public, including parents, students, and community members, on the content of and any updates to the policy at least annually.
-In order to inform the public, the District shall include information in the student handbook and post the wellness policy on the District's website.
-2 The Superintendent shall require that the District retains documentation pertaining to the development, review, evaluation, and update of the policy, including: A. copy of the current policy; B. documentation pertaining to the most recent triennial assessment of the local school wellness policy, including WellSAT scorecard, for all schools within the District; C. documentation of efforts to publicize the policy, updates to the policy, and the triennial assessment; D. documentation of efforts to review and update the policy, including the invitation to stakeholders to participate and a list of stakeholders involved in the review and update.
-3 The District will evaluate compliance with the Wellness Policy no less than once every three (3) years.
+Policy Monitoring and Implementation Rating information in the student handbook and post the wellness policy on the District's website.
+The Superintendent shall require that the District retains documentation pertaining to the development, review, evaluation, and update of the policy, including: 3 A. copy of the current policy $B{\rm c}$ documentation pertaining to the most recent triennial assessment of the local school wellness policy, including WellSAT scorecard, for all schools within the District 3 C. documentation of efforts to publicize the policy, updates to the policy, and the triennial assessment 3 D. documentation of efforts to review and update the policy, including the invitation to stakeholders to participate and a list of stakeholders involved in the review and update 3 The District will evaluate compliance with the Wellness Policy no less than once every three (3) years.
 The assessment will include the extent to which each school is in compliance with the policy and how the policy compares to a model policy, as established by the U.S. Department of Agriculture.
 3